CatDawn29/Tippins-Chicago-Data-Project-4/README.md

-## Presentation for CEO:
+## Analysis for Chicago Crime Data:

-Chicago Crime Data Analysis
+Analyzing the Factors that contributed to Chicago Crime

-Introduction:
+Catherine Tippins

-In response to the pervasive portrayal of urban living as dangerous in the media, I conducted a comprehensive analysis to validate these claims.
+The purpose of this analysis was in response to the pervasive portrayal of urban living as dangerous in the media, I conducted a comprehensive analysis to validate these claims.
 Chicago was chosen as the focal point, utilizing data analytics to gain actionable insights.

 Key Points: